A Red Blood Cell Placed In Distilled Water Will

 It is important to note that since distilled water does not contain any dissolved salts or other compounds, it can act as an osmotic agent that draws fluid out of cells.
 This can cause them to shrink, resulting in visible changes such as the appearance of more visible cell walls or membrane structures.
 Additionally, this process can lead to a decrease in size and volume of the red blood cell sample over time.

-See also How Often To Water African Violets
+See also Where To Refill Distilled Water

 The experiment should be monitored over time and any changes should be documented with photographs taken at regular intervals.
 By keeping track of these observations, it is possible to compare them against one another and observe any patterns or trends that may emerge during the course of the experiment.
 With this data, it is possible to get an understanding of how red blood cells react when placed in distilled water.